Uses: Autosexing, Utility Blue Egg Layer.

 Useful to Know: Many Legbars have lost their autosexing qualities.
 Selection for this quality is important when breeding.
 Gold Legbars haven’t been seen in the UK for some time.

-Photo: An autosexing Cream Legbar hen belonging to Jill Rees.
+Photo: A Cream Legbar hen belonging to Jill Rees.

-The Legbar was one of the first autosexing chickens that was created at Cambridge University in England and one of the most successful.
+The Legbar was one of the first autosexing chickens created at Cambridge University in England and one of the most successful.

 Silver Legbars were created using the Gold Legbar, crossed to the Silver Cambar.
 White Leghorns were also used along the way in order to improve egg production.

-These birds were crossed with the then (rather new) Cream Araucanas in 1940 that Professor Punnett had in Cambridge as an experiment with Cream coloured birds.
-These had crests and laid blue eggs and from this cross, the Crested Cream Legbar was established.
-It is said the crest was kept in order to prevent confusion with the Silver Legbar.
+These birds were crossed with the then (rather new) Cream Araucanas in 1940 that Professor Punnett had in Cambridge to experiment with Cream coloured birds.
+These had crests and laid blue eggs, and from this cross, the Crested Cream Legbar was established.
+It is said the crest was kept to prevent confusion with the Silver Legbar.

-The Cream Legbar is very different in make up to the Gold or Silver Legbar so is considered by many as a separate breed but at this time, the Poultry Club of Great Britain classifies it as a variety of Legbar.
+The Cream Legbar is very different in makeup from the Gold or Silver Legbar, so many people consider it a separate breed.
+Still, at this time, the Poultry Club of Great Britain classifies it as a variety of Legbar.